 Victim’s compensation boards

 Every state in the union has a victim's compensation board whose sole purpose is to provide relief for damages caused by violent crimes.
 In many instances, the teeth, jaws and face are traumatically involved and subsequent claims for dental restoration ensue.
-Your expertise is required to give some relevance to theses claims and in many cases prevent duplicate procedures or outlandish treatment.
+Your expertise is required to give some relevance to these claims and, in many cases, prevent duplicate procedures or outlandish treatment.
 Call the victim compensation Boards (See Victim compensation) and tell them about your consulting background and abilities.

 Self – Employed Employer groups